Ascot Chase Preview, Tips, Runners & Trends

 3. Kauto Star (5:14.50) in 2008

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Ascot Chase next time out then you would have backed a total of 5 winners.
-Backing all 18 runners who have been out since to win at SP next time out, would have returned an LSP of -0.96.
-Ahead of the 2026 Ascot Chase why not head over to the racing predictions for tips on other races today?
+Over the past 20 renewals, if you had followed the winner of the Ascot Chase next time out, then you would have backed a total of 5 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -1.96.
+Whilst we wait for the 2026 Ascot Chase, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 What the expert says...